 “Care for Caregivers”

-Care Partners is offering a 5-week, on-line, drop-in group designed to provide families and caregivers of loved ones on hospice with an opportunity to find encouragement, understanding and support during a challenging season.
-The group provides a safe environment to share experiences, connect with other caregivers and receive support from one another.
+Care Partners is offering a 5-week, on-line, drop-in group designed to provide families and caregivers of loved ones with an opportunity to find encouragement, understanding and support.
+The group provides a safe environment to share experiences, connect with other families and receive support from one another.

 On-Line via Zoom: